 Philosophers have not been shy about doing philosophy online.
-The commercial online service DIALOG was created around 1972 (Bjørneer & Ardito, 2003).
-Before the end of the decade, philosophers were using DIALOG for bibliographic indexing (Philosophy Documentation Center, 1979).
-Later, the distributed discussion system Usenet, was established (Hauben & Hauben, 1997).
-And by 1983, philosophers and other academics were discussing philosophy on Usenet (Vestal, 1983).
-With the advent of email, online philosophy discourse continued via listservs like the PHILOS-L (Clark, 1989).
-In the 1990's philosophers brought philosophy to static webpages.
-So many philosophy webpages were created that by 1993, a website was created to catalogue philosophy webpages (Alexander, 1995).
-Soon enough, philosophy had online encyclopedias (e.g., De Mol, 1995/2018; Zalta, 1995/2018), online journal articles (e.g., Swartz, 1993), online article reviews (e.g., Weithman, 1995), online magazines (e.g., Stangroom, 1997), and online profiles (e.g., Chalmers, 1994).
-A list of these and other examples of the earliest online philosophy can be found in Table 1-links that are no longer live can be found using the Way Machine (Internet Archive).
+The commercial online service DIALOG was created around 1972.4 Before the end of the decade, philosophers were using DIALOG for bibliographic indexing.5 Later, the distributed discussion system Usenet, was established.6 And, by 1983, philosophers and other academics were discussing philosophy on Usenet.7 With the advent of email, online philosophy discourse continued via listservs like the PHILOS-L.8 In the 1990's philosophers brought philosophy to static webpages.
+So many philosophy webpages were created that by 1993, a website was created to catalogue philosophy webpages.9 Soon enough, philosophy had online encyclopedias,10 online journal articles,11 online article reviews,12